x12q/kotlin-randomizer/README.md

   - constructor
   - constructor parameter

-- `@Randomizable` plays a role in constructor picking, see the above rule.
+- `@Randomizable` plays a role in constructor picking, see the below rule.

 - if a `@Randomizable` with valid randomizer is applied on a constructor, that valid randomizer will be used instead of the constructor.

+## [How are constructors picked?](#top) <a id="rule-3"></a>

+In a class:
+- constructors annotated with `@Randomizable` (either blank, or with a valid randomizer) are prioritized over non-annotated constructors, including primary constructors.
+- if some constructors are annotated with `@Randomizable`, one will be picked randomly among the annotated constructors.
+- if no constructor is annotated with `@Randomizable`, the primary constructor will be used.
+All other constructors are ignored.

 ## [How is randomization being done?](#top) <a id="rule-1"></a>